I need your help to preserve the great old SEGA MegaZone video game magazine…

 http://amr.abime.net/issues_44 (Amiga related content only)

-At this stage 42 of the 56 issues have been found and scanned by various collectors and myself leaving 14 issues still missing, all from the magazines earliest years.
+At this stage 46 of the 56 issues have been found and scanned by various collectors and myself leaving 10 issues still missing, all from the magazines earliest years (although someone has claimed there was an issue 57!!! – see update 2 below).
 Many of the magazines found are missing their posters and some occasionally had supplement mini books that may be missing too.
 We’re also trying to digitize any MegaZone TV commercials out there on old VHS video cassettes as we have rescued 2 but know there are more (I remember seeing more as a kid).

 How YOU Can Help: Continue reading